 Problem Gambling What Factors Contribute?

-1. The “high” that happens when gambling.
+- The “high” that happens when gambling.

-2. Desperation to win money.
+- Desperation to win money.

-3. The appeal of a lively, thrilling gambling scene.
+- The appeal of a lively, thrilling gambling scene.

 While some people are able to gamble occasionally and then stop, a gambling disorder is much more than this.
 Individuals with a gambling disorder cannot stop thinking about gambling, even if they want to.
 Instead, they may keep going back in hopes of winning back losses, creating a cycle of wins, losses, and more gambling.
+So, why is gambling addictive?

 Similar to substance use disorders, people with gambling disorders may feel the need to gamble with larger amounts of money to experience the same level of excitement.
 If they try to quit or cut back, they may experience symptoms like restlessness, irritability, or even depression.
 Gambling disorder is also often associated with other mental disorders like anxiety, depression, substance use, and personality disorders.
+That’s why timely treatment for gambling addiction is so important for long-term mental and emotional stability.

-• Individual therapy
+- Individual therapy

-• Family therapy
+- Family therapy

 It’s not always easy to know if you have a gambling problem or are developing one.
-In fact, less than 10% of people with a gambling disorder actually seek professional treatment services due to factors like shame, denial, fear of stigma, and believing they can handle the problem on their own.
+In fact, less than 10% of people with a gambling disorder actually seek professional treatment for gambling addiction due to factors like shame, denial, fear of stigma, and believing they can handle the problem on their own.
 Here are some red flags that your gambling may be more than just a fun hobby:

 Spending for Excitement